ionite34/csv-utils/README.md

-# csv-utils
+# Command-Line CSV Tools using Pandas
- Command-Line CSV Tools using Pandas
+ Experimental and Work-in-progress